cvut/qtrvsim/instructions.md

 Explanation of checkboxes:
 * [ ] Not tested
+* [?]
+Somewhat tested but not sure about correctness of implementation
 * [-] Tested non-pipelined core
 * [x] Tested on non-pipelined and pipelined core